2005 Portuguese legislative election

 The 2005 Portuguese legislative election took place on 20 February.
 The election renewed all 230 members of the Assembly of the Republic.

-These elections were called after the decision of President Jorge Sampaio on 30 November 2004 to dissolve the Parliament as an answer to the political instability caused by the government led by Pedro Santana Lopes (PSD) in coalition with the PP. Santana Lopes had become Prime Minister in July 2004, after José Manuel Durão Barroso left the country in order to become President of the European Commission in a decision that divided the country, because many Portuguese were expecting that the Socialist President Jorge Sampaio would dissolve the Parliament and call a legislative election.
-However, after five unstable months, President Sampaio decided to dissolve Parliament and call fresh elections.
-The Prime Minister nevertheless announced the resignation of the government on 11 December, in an action with no practical effects whatsoever.
+The election was called following President Jorge Sampaio's decision, on 30 November 2004, to dissolve the Parliament as an answer to the political instability caused by the government led by Pedro Santana Lopes (PSD) in coalition with the CDS–PP.

-The campaign started officially on 6 February and the major topics were the problematic state of the country's finances, unemployment, abortion and even José Sócrates's alleged homosexuality.

-Headed by Sócrates, the centre-left Socialist Party (PS) won the election with a landslide victory, winning in 19 of the 22 electoral constituencies, including in districts such as Viseu and Bragança that historically voted for the right.
+Headed by José Sócrates, the centre-left Socialist Party (PS) won the election by a landslide, winning in 19 of the 22 electoral constituencies, including in districts such as Viseu and Bragança that historically voted for the right.
 The Socialist Party conquered its first absolute majority, receiving 45 percent of the electorate vote and 52 percent of the seats in the Parliament, making this the Socialists' largest ever victory in terms of vote percentage and seat count as of 2022.

 The centre-right parties, mainly the Social Democrats, were punished for their performance in government, and lost more than 11 percentage points they had garnered in the previous election.
 On the left, the Left Bloc achieved its best result ever and made the biggest climb, gaining 5 MPs, while the CDU (Communists and the Greens) gained 2 MPs and reversed their downward trend of the last elections.

 Voter turnout was the highest since 1995, as 64.3 percent of the electorate cast a ballot.

 Background

 In the aftermath of the 2002 legislative election, PSD and CDS–PP formed a coalition government, the first coalition between both parties in nearly 20 years.
+During this period, several events dominated the coalition's term in office: The weak economic situation of the country; Portugal becoming a major ally of the United States in the War in Iraq, which split public opinion; New developments in the Moderna corruption case, allegedly involving minister Paulo Portas; And the Casa Pia child sexual abuse scandal, during 2003, in which several high-profile names, from celebrities to Socialist members very close to party's leadership, then chaired by Eduardo Ferro Rodrigues, were arrested.

 After more than two years in office, Prime Minister José Manuel Durão Barroso announced, in June 2004, that he was resigning from office in order to become President of the European Commission.
+Pedro Santana Lopes succeeded Durão Barroso as Prime Minister.